1. Will my therapist(s) communicate with my doctor?

 2. Can I stay with my child during their session?

 This choice is up to you!
 We welcome parents to sit in on therapy sessions, but we also understand that sometimes parents require a break.
-Check in with us and ask questions to learn new techniques for your child.
-You may also utilize this time for yourself to get your own work done, go shopping, take a nap or even get a manicure- you deserve it!
+You may utilize this time for yourself to get your own work done, go shopping, take a nap or even get a manicure – you deserve it!

 3. Both parents work.
 Can we have an evening spot?

-Westside offers therapy every day of the week.
-Our working hours are 8am-8pm.
+Westside offers therapy Monday through Friday.
+Our working hours are 8am-7pm.
 Scheduling your appointment is based on therapist availability, so please be understanding and flexible with us and we will do the same for you!

 4. How long will my child’s session be?
 How long do we have to come to therapy?

-6. Can I apply my child’s therapy from Westside into our normal routine at home?
+5. Can I apply learnings from my child’s therapy at Westside to our normal routine at home?

 Yes!
 We have labeled handicapped parking spaces next to a ramp that connects to the sidewalk and into our building.

-We have provided a developmental checklist on our website to help parents understand whether or not their children may need therapy.
-If your child is delayed in a checklist item, it may be important to contact your doctor to request an initial evaluation from our therapists.
+We’ve provided a developmental checklist to help parents understand whether or not their children may need therapy.
+If your child is delayed in certain area, it may be important to contact your doctor to request an initial evaluation from our therapists or to schedule a free 30-minute screening with a Westside therapist.